Venues of the 1948 Summer Olympics

 Adjacent to the stadium was the Empire Pool, which hosted the Olympic aquatic events and was the first-ever indoor Olympic pool.
 The pool was longer than the Olympic standard of 50 m, so a wooden platform had to be built to reduce the overall length.
 Due to lack of space, the pool was covered over so that boxing events could take place.
 The blackout paint which covered all of the venue windows – still remaining from the Second World War – had to be removed before the Games.
 The Olympics were the last event to make use of this pool, before it was concreted over.

 Aldershot was chosen over Windsor Great Park to host most of the Equestrian events.
 The central sports ground at Aldershot Command was selected to host the equestrian events with the exception of the team jumping events, and a demonstration by the individual dressage gold medalist, which were both held at Empire Stadium on the last day of the games.
 It was also chosen to host several events in the modern pentathlon event; the venue had previously hosted the British Championship in 1947.

 Bisley and Henley had both been previously used as venues during the 1908 Games.
 Bisley hosted most of the shooting events while Henley hosted the rowing competition.
 Henley continues to host the Royal Regatta, which started in 1839, and remains in use as of 2010 for global competition, including the Diamond Sculls event.
 The Harringay Arena was built in 1928 and staged sporting events until its demolition in 1958.
 Built in 1891, the Herne Hill Velodrome hosted track cycling.
 After falling into disrepair by 2011, a modernization plan was implemented to make extensive structural repairs to the site and install a new track surface so that it could be used by British Cycling, the national sport governing body.

+To reduce the number of military bands necessary to play the national anthem of the gold medallist, the medal ceremony for most events was not held at the event venue, but rather at the Empire Stadium, typically the following day.
+Sports whose venues (other than the Empire Stadium) held their medal ceremonies were swimming, rowing, gymnastics and track cycling (immediately after each event) and yachting and boxing (after the final event).

 For London 2012, the Empress Hall (now Earls Court Exhibition Centre) and Empire Pool (now Wembley Arena) were once again used as venues.
 The former hosted the volleyball events while the latter hosted badminton and rhythmic gymnastics.